Articles of Interest

 The Forestry Unit maintains a database, which records maintenance needs and work histories for trees growing on city road right-of-way and public property.
 Trees growing on city right-of-way are trimmed to facilitate vehicle and pedestrian passage and safety.
 No prior notification is given to the adjacent property owner.
 Public trees having structural defects that pose a significant hazard to city streets or walkways are trimmed or removed as necessary to reduce the hazard.
 Prior notification is given for removals.

 The adjacent property owner is responsible for removing encroachments/ obstructions when trees or shrubs growing on private property interfere with the use of streets or pathways, as required by ordinance specifications.
 Property owners may be notified regarding what action is required of them.

 Please refer to our

 to view diagrams outlining the city’s tree maintenance specifications for streets and walkways.

-The Rochester Hills Forestry Division has an ongoing street tree maintenance program conducted by Parks and Forestry and contracted crews.
+The Rochester Hills Natural Resources Division has an ongoing street tree maintenance program conducted by the Forestry Unit and contracted crews.

 Under the program, trees or shrubs that impede the passage of vehicles along streets or pedestrians on pathways, interfere with safe sight distance requirements, or pose a hazard to the right-of-way will be addressed.

-Although some work will occur in various locations throughout the city, the main emphasis of the 2017-2018 program will be to continue working on the central and northwestern portions of the city (Sections 15, 16, 21, 22, and possibly 17).
+Although some work will occur in various locations throughout the city, the main emphasis of the 2018-2019 program will be to continue working on the northwestern portions of the city (Sections 5, 6, 7, 8, 17).

-Anyone with questions about the program or its requirements may contact the Forestry Division at 248.656.4673.
+Anyone with questions about the program or its requirements may contact the Natural Resources Division at 248.656.4673.